itsmesatyavir/ddai/README.md

 ```
 3. Configure environment variables

-Create a .env file in the root directory:
+Create a token file in the root directory:
 ```
 nano token.txt
 ```